-The automation engine itself is built on Apache Airflow, deployed on EC2 instances.
+The automation engine itself is built on AWS Step Functions and AWS lambda.

 Amazon DynamoDB is being used for specific use cases where web-applications need sub-second response times.
 Using the DynamoDB’s variable read/write capacity allows provisioning the more expensive high performance read capacity during business hours only, where low latency and fast response time are required.
 Such mechanisms, which rely on the AWS services’ elasticity, are used to optimize the AWS monthly bill.

 A series of predictive models have been implemented, ranging from a classical churn prediction model to more advanced use cases.
-For example, a model has been built to spot customers who are likely to have been impacted by a network failure.
 Amazon SageMaker was used to build, train, and deploy the models at scale, leveraging the data available in the Data Lake (Amazon S3) and the Data Warehouse (Amazon Redshift).